Al-Milal wa al-Nihal

 Kitāb al–Milal wa al-Nihal (Arabic: كتاب الملل والنحل, The Book of Sects and Creeds), written by the Islamic scholar Muhammad al-Shahrastani (d.
 1153 CE), is a non-polemical study of religious communities and philosophies that had existed up to his time, considered to be the first systematic study of religion.
-It was written around 1127-1128 and divides religions between sects, which have written doctrines, and creeds which do not.
+It was written around 1127-1128 and divides religions between sects which have written doctrines and creeds and that which do not.

 A French translation of the book by Gimaret, Monnot and Jolivet was sponsored by UNESCO (Livre des religions et des sectes.
 Leuven, Peeters: vol. I, 1986, Vol. II, 1993).

+Contents

+The book goes through six different major sectarian divisions and then the subdivisions within them, including: